 Mouthpieces for Sleep Apnea

 Most mouthpieces move the jaw and tongue forward.
 That keeps the tongue from blocking the airway.
 Mouthpieces can work well, but they are not for everyone.
-Work with your health care provider to get a mouthpiece that fits just right for you.
-And avoid over-the-counter mouthpieces — they often do not work.
+Work with your healthcare provider to get a mouthpiece that fits just right for you.
+Oral appliances are usually custom made for you by a dental professional.
+And, avoid over-the-counter mouthpieces — they often do not work.

 To have the most success with your mouthpiece, keep these tips in mind: